-- (a) the person, or the person's employee acting within the scope of the employment, who has immediate control or custody of the animal; or - (b) the parent or guardian of a minor who has immediate control or custody of the animal; or - (c) the person who occupies the place at which the animal is usually kept, but does not include-
+- (a) the person, or the person's employee acting within the scope of the employment, who has immediate control or custody of the animal; or - (b) the parent or guardian of a minor who has immediate control or custody of the animal; or - (c) the person who occupies the place at which the animal is usually kept, but does not includeresponsible person means for the purpose of Local Law No. 3 (Community Health and Environmental Management) 2011 the person who has control or management of the place and includes a person in charge of activities or structures in the place that may result in contravention of that local law.

-- (a) a person who occupies the place at which the animal is usually kept, if someone else who is an adult and lives at the place keeps the animal; or - (b) a person who has the control or custody of or keeps the animal as an employee of someone else, if the person is acting within the scope of the employment.
+- a person who occupies the place at which the animal is usually kept, if someone else who is an adult and lives at the place keeps the animal; or - (b) a person who has the control or custody of or keeps the animal as an employee of someone else, if the person is acting within the scope of the employment.